Generic Name: daptomycin

 Cubicin 6 mg/kg should be administered intravenously in 0.9% sodium chloride injection once every 24 hours for 2 to 6 weeks.
 There are limited safety data for the use of Cubicin for more than 28 days of therapy.
 In the Phase 3 trial, there were a total of 14 patients who were treated with Cubicin for more than 28 days.

 No dosage adjustment is required in adult patients with creatinine clearance (CLCR) greater than or equal to 30 mL/min.
-The recommended dosage regimen for patients with creatinine clearance (CLCR) <30 mL/min, including patients on hemodialysis or continuous ambulatory peritoneal dialysis (CAPD), is 4 mg/kg (cSSSI) or 6 mg/kg (S. aureus bloodstream infections) once every 48 hours (Table 1).
+The recommended dosage regimen for patients with creatinine clearance (CLCR) less than 30 mL/min, including patients on hemodialysis or continuous ambulatory peritoneal dialysis (CAPD), is 4 mg/kg (cSSSI) or 6 mg/kg (S. aureus bloodstream infections) once every 48 hours (Table 1).
 When possible, Cubicin should be administered following the completion of hemodialysis on hemodialysis days [see Warnings and Precautions (5.2, 5.8), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].

 |cSSSI||S. aureus Bloodstream Infections|